 Carnegie Elective Classification

-Rice University's Doerr Institute, in partnership with the Carnegie Foundation for the Advancement of Teaching and the American Council on Education (ACE), has established the Carnegie Elective Classification for Leadership for Public Purpose.
+Rice University's Doerr Institute, in partnership with the Carnegie Foundation for the Advancement of Teachingand the American Council on Education (ACE), has established the Carnegie Elective Classification for Leadership for Public Purpose.
+View the full history of the partnership and Classification here.

 What is leadership for public purpose?

-Institutions that are committed to leadership for public purpose enhance the learning, teaching, and research mission of their institution by:
+Institutions demonstrate commitment to effective leadership for public purpose in the learning, teaching, service, and research mission of their institution by:

 The Classification